Re-Assessing the "Classify and Count" Quantification Method: Experiments

 \item We use the QuaNet system, a ``meta-''quantification method based on deep learning~\cite{Esuli:2018rm}.
 QuaNet takes as input a list of document embeddings, together with and sorted by the classification scores returned by a classifier.
-A bidirectional LSTM processes this list and produces a quantification embedding that is then concatenated with a vector of predictions produced by an ensemble of simpler quantification methods (we here employ CC, ACC, PCC, PACC, and EMQ).
+A bidirectional LSTM processes this list and produces a quantification embedding that is then concatenated with a vector of predictions produced by an ensemble of simpler quantification methods (we here employ CC, ACC, PCC, PACC, and SLD).
 The resulting vector passes through a set of fully connected layers (followed by ReLU activations and dropout) that return the estimated class prevalence values.
-We use CNN as the learner since, among the learners we use in this paper, it is the only one that returns both posterior probabilites and document embeddings (we use the last layer of the CNN as the document embedding).
+We use CNN as the learner since, among the learners we use in this paper, it is the only one that returns both posterior probabilities and document embeddings (we use the last layer of the CNN as the document embedding).
 We set the hidden size of the bidirectional LSTM to $128+128=256$ and use two stacked layers.
 We also set the hidden sizes of the fully connected layers to 1024 and 512, and the dropout probability to 0.5.
-We train the network for 500 epochs, but we apply early stopping with a patience of 10 consecutive validations without improvements in terms of AE.
+We train the network for 500 epochs, but we apply early stopping with a patience of 10 consecutive validations without improvements in terms of mean square error (MSE).
 Each training epoch consists of 200 quantification predictions, each of which for a batch of 500 randomly drawn documents at a prevalence sampled from the uniform distribution.
 In our case, validation epochs correspond to 21 quantification predictions for batches of 500 documents randomly sampled to have prevalence values $0.00, 0.05, \ldots, 0.95, 1.00$.
-We use Adam as the optimiser, with default parameters, to minimise mean square error.
-In order to train QuaNet, we split the training set $L_{\mathrm{Tr}}$ in three sets $L_{\mathrm{Tr}}^{\mathrm{C-Tr}}$, for training the classifier; $L_{\mathrm{Tr}}^{\mathrm{Q-Tr}}$, for training QuaNet; and $L_{\mathrm{Tr}}^{\mathrm{Q-Va}}$, for validating QuaNet.
-For this we use a 40\%/40\%/20\% stratified split.
+We use Adam as the optimiser, with default parameters, to minimise MSE.
+In order to train QuaNet, we split (using a 40\%/40\%/20\% stratified split) the training set $L_{\mathrm{Tr}}$ in three sets $L_{\mathrm{Tr}}^{\mathrm{CTr}}$, for training the classifier; $L_{\mathrm{Tr}}^{\mathrm{QTr}}$, for training QuaNet; and $L_{\mathrm{Tr}}^{\mathrm{QVa}}$, for validating QuaNet.
 When optimising QuaNet we do not explore any additional hyperparameter apart from those for the CNN.

 \item We also report results for \emph{Maximum Likelihood Probability Estimation} (MLPE), the trivial baseline for quantification which makes the IID assumption and thus simply assumes that $p_{\oplus}(U)$ is identical to the training prevalence $p_{\oplus}(L)$ irrespectively of the set $U$.